 #9 Telok Ayer Street and Telok Ayer Park

-Telok Ayer Street represents the very beginnings of Singapore Chinatown.
-As Chinese immigrants arrived in Singapore in the 1820s, Telok Ayer Street is where they lived (as well as many other minority immigrants).
 Many temples and houses of worship were built along the street, which, before land reclamation in the late 1800s, was fronted by the bay.

-Some of the historic buildings found on this street include Thian Hock Keng Temple (1820s), Fuk Tak Chi Temple, now a museum (1824), Ying Fo Fui Kun Temple (1823), Nagor Durgha Shrine (1828-1830), Al-Abrar Mosque (1827) and Telok Ayer Chinese Methodist Church (1924).
-The small Telok Ayer Park features statues of the areas first immigrant residents.
-Use this link for a Telok Ayer Map of sights.
+Some additional historic buildings found here include Fuk Tak Chi Temple, now a museum (1824), Ying Fo Fui Kun Temple (1823), Nagor Durgha Shrine (1828-1830), Al-Abrar Mosque (1827) and Telok Ayer Chinese Methodist Church (1924).

-Where to Eat in Chinatown Singapore
+Where To Eat in Chinatown Singapore

 Chinatown Complex Food Centre

-Boasting more than 260 food stalls, the Chinatown Complex Food Center is the largest hawker center in the city and one of the top places to go in Chinatown Singapore.
-The maze of food stalls are located on the second level (so don’t be fooled by the ground floor sundry goods).
+Boasting more than 260 food stalls, the Chinatown Complex Food Center is the largest hawker center in the city.

-With so many food options, it’s difficult to point to just one stall recommendation, but the most popular is Liao Fan Hong Kong Soya Sauce Chicken Rice and Noodle (#126) – which was awarded a Michelin Star.
+However, the most popular is Liao Fan Hong Kong Soya Sauce Chicken Rice and Noodle (#126) – which was awarded a Michelin Star.
 Another top choice is Zhong Guo La Mian Xiao Long Bao dumplings (#135).

 Maxwell Food Centre

-Popular with both tourists and locals, there are more than 100 hawker stalls at Maxwell Food Centre.
-Many people visit Maxwell Food Centre to line up for a plate of Tian Tian Chicken Rice (which has been featured by the late Anthony Bourdain, Gordon Ramsay and Michelin Guide Bib Gourmand Singapore).
-However, expect a really long line to get a plate of the Hainanese Chicken Rice that many claim is the best food Chinatown.
+Many people come to line up for a plate of Tian Tian Chicken Rice (which has been featured by the late Anthony Bourdain, Gordon Ramsay and a Michelin Guide Bib Gourmand).

 Chinatown Food Street

-Modernized with a high glass ceiling and improved ventilation, the pedestrian-only Chinatown Food Street is an ideal place to get a taste of Singapore.
-While there are not as many hawker stalls on this street as at the food centers, the occupants represent some of the absolute best hawker stalls in Singapore…all in one place.
+While there are not as many options on this street as at the food centers, the occupants represent some of the absolute best hawker stalls in Singapore…all in one place.

-Guided Chinatown Singapore Street Food Tour
+Chinatown Singapore Street Food Tour

-Where to Drink in Chinatown Singapore
+Where To Drink in Chinatown Singapore

-For craft beer drinkers (like ourselves!), we recommend Smith Street Taps.
-Located at 335 Smith Street inside the Chinatown Complex Food Centre on the 2nd Floor, stall #62.
-It is a unique and fun place to sample craft beer.
-The hawker stall craft beer bar offers 12 beers on tap (sometimes more!) – and you can grab bites to eat from food vendors.
+It’s a unique and fun place to sample craft beer.
+They offer 12 beers on tap (sometimes more) – and you can grab bites to eat from nearby food vendors.

-Top Tip: For cocktail bars and clubs, check out this list.
+For cocktail bars and clubs, check out this list.
 It features the best places to drink and eat on Ann Siang Hill and Club Street.

 Chinatown Singapore Events